JonathanC13/Exercise-Routines/server/test-cases.md

     *Status*: Pass

 - Test 4: Delete exercise with comments.
-Will delete comments with the exercise id in the collection 'comments'. --HERE *Description*:
+Will delete comments with the exercise id in the collection 'comments'.
+    *Description*:
         In the request URL, provide an :exerciseId that does exist in the session's exercises sub document array.
 That document should have an non-empty comments sub document array.